DPDK/dpdk/doc/guides/linux_gsg/sys_reqs.rst

 .. note::

-    The hugepage sizes that a CPU supports can be determined from the CPU flags.
+    The hugepage sizes that a CPU supports can be determined from the CPU flags on Intel architecture.
     If pse exists, 2M hugepages are supported; if pdpe1gb exists, 1G hugepages are supported.
+    On IBM Power architecture, the supported hugepage sizes are 16MB and 16GB.

 .. note::